briansmith/ring/crypto/fipsmodule/FIPS.md

 On 2025-01-16, the FedRAMP Board published an [updated policy](https://www.fedramp.gov/updates/docs/cryptographic-module/) on cryptographic modules.
 That policy suggests that module vendors should “promote the use of update streams over the use of validated module streams”.
 An _update stream_ “contains the latest patches and updates to be applied to software, regardless of the FIPS-validation status of the changed software”.

 BoringSSL's `main` branch is the update stream for the module.
-We intend to perform validations such all changes to the module are submitted to the CMVP within six months, as required by FRR7.
+We intend to perform validations such that all changes to the module are submitted to the CMVP within six months, as required by FRR7.

 ## Running ACVP tests